nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Configuring Host Tags

 You can define arbitrary tags on a "per-host" basis.
-Tags can be configured in the UI (see the [Graphs](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graphs) section below), or set up in the **/etc/amplify-agent.conf** file:
+Tags can be configured in the UI (see the [Graphs](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graphs) section below), or set in the **/etc/amplify-agent.conf** file:

 ```
 [tags]